Jimmy Rankin

 James Kevin Rankin (born May 28, 1964) is a Canadian country and folk artist.
-A member of The Rankin Family, Rankin has also released seven solo albums: Song Dog (2001), Handmade (2003), Edge of Day (2007), Forget About the World (2011), Tinsel Town (2012), Back Road Paradise (2014) and Moving East (2018).
+A member of The Rankin Family, Rankin has also released eight solo albums: Song Dog (2001), Handmade (2003), Edge of Day (2007), Forget About the World (2011), Tinsel Town (2012), Back Road Paradise (2014), Moving East (2018), and Harvest Highway (2023).
 Rankin's solo and Rankin Family awards include 5 Junos, 27 East Coast Music Awards, 9 SOCAN top radio play Awards, 7 Canadian Country Music Awards, 2 Music NS Awards, and 2 Canadian Radio Music Awards.

 Early years

-Rankin was born in 1964 in Mabou, Nova Scotia.
+Rankin was born in Mabou, Nova Scotia.
 He grew up as part of a musical family that would entertain the neighbors every third weekend as part of the local céilidh.
 This group became known as The Rankin Family and went on to achieve international success in the 1990s as they brought their well-loved mix of Cape Breton traditional music, roots and pop to the rest of the world.